 In short, Android One is Nexus for emerging markets.
 The reference designs allow for incredibly cheap hardware with software that's semi-standardized.
 And that's important, because the updates will be coming straight from Google, in the same way that the company currently delivers new versions of Android for Nexus and Google Play Edition devices.
 Read More

 In an interview with Sundar Pichai, head of Chrome and Android at Google, Businessweek managed to extract a truly exciting tidbit: the next major version of Android will be demoed at Google I/O ahead of its fall release.

 “I want the world to understand what we are doing sooner”

 This is a marked change from business as usual at I/O. Google hasn't demoed a version of Android far ahead of its release since Andy Rubin showed off an early incarnation of Honeycomb three-and-a-half years ago at the D: Dive Into Mobile conference.
+And Honeycomb, for all its experimentation and innovation, was widely-regarded as a flop.
 Read More

 Google may have just sold Motorola Mobility to Lenovo, but it seems the giant may have kept one of the manufacturer's juiciest pieces (besides patents) to itself.